-The last major functionality that was added to the application is the ability to upload from the camera roll.
-Previously, the only manner in which the user could upload a paper medical record was to take the image in the application.
+The last major functionality that was added to the paper medical record was to take the image in the application.
 The naming conventions for uploading an image through the camera roll are identical to uploading an image through the application camera.
 This provides greater flexibility for the medical professional who is uploading the paper medical record and allows for the easiest and best user experience.
 The uploading of an image takes 5.34 seconds and taking an image through the application takes about 2 seconds.
 Image deletion was also added to ensure that the user can delete any unwanted images.

-2. iOS Compatibility
+iOS Compatibility

-The mobile application developed in the previous year is only operable on devices with an Android operating system.
+The mobile application developed in the previous year is user will receive an alert to verify that the image should be only operable on devices with an Android operating system.
 Although Rwanda mostly operates on the Android operating system, limiting the application to Android devices limits the potential impact of the application.
 In recent years, the iOS operating system has been increasing in usage in Rwanda, with market share more than doubling between 2018 and 2021, with a market share of 14.5% as of June 2021 [17].
-Hence, the current mobile application has been developed with broader compatibility as a priority and is compatible with Android and iOS to reduce accessibility errors as iOS adoption continues to increase in Rwanda.
+Hence, the current mobile application has been developed with broader compatibility as a priority, and is compatible with Android and iOS to reduce accessibility errors as iOS adoption continues to increase in Rwanda.
 In addition, this allows for further testing and support from the team at the University of Virginia, as the United States mainly has iOS users.